School Committee - October 11, 2023

 Thank you, Jay O'Brien.

+Thank you.
 Some people on the school committee have replaced disagreement with accusation and used false compassion to manipulate parents into compliance.

-This is the same school committee who at my very first school committee meeting several years ago when I spoke immediately shut down the Zoom chat feature so I could not correspond with other parents who were also opposed to masking kids.
+This is the same school committee who, at my very first school committee meeting several years ago, when I spoke, immediately shut down the Zoom chat feature so I could not correspond with other parents who were also opposed to masking kids.
+During the last meeting, after I had spoke most recently, in the August meeting, someone else then used words like undertones, transphobia, and homophobia.

 First, gay people have as much in common with trans people as straight people do.